-- Start to feed inside the leaves, then move to the outside of the leaves.
+- Starts feeding inside the leaves, then moves to the outside of the leaves.

-- Eat all the leaf tissue except the upper layer, giving a windowpane look.
+- Eats all the leaf tissue except the upper layer, giving a windowpane look.

-Severe defoliation of young seedlings and transplants can cause distorted growth or even death and affect the head formation of cabbage, cauliflower, and broccoli.
+- Severe defoliation of young seedlings and transplants can cause distorted growth or even death.

 How to protect your garden from caterpillars